zirkeldesign/cakephp-rest-plugin/readme.md

 Still in testing.
 Todo:

- - XML (now only JSON is supported)
  - Tests
  - Documentation
  - The RestLog model that tracks usage should focus more on IP for rate-limiting than account info.
 This is mostly to defend against denial of server & brute force attempts
  - Cake 1.3 support
- - Maybe some Refactoring.
-This is pretty much the first attempt at a working plugin
+ V Maybe some Refactoring.
+This is pretty much the first attempt at a working plugin V XML (now only JSON is supported) - Done (thx to Jonathan Dalrymple)

 License: BSD-style